 For each stress period:

-(Enter item 3 if FRCH = T)
+(Enter item 3 if recharge (RCH) package is used in the flow simulation)

 3 Record: INCRCH

 Format: I10

 INCRCH is a flag indicating whether an array containing the concentration of recharge flux for each species will be read for the current stress period.
 If INCRCH ≥ 0, an array containing the concentration of recharge flux for each species will be read.
 If INCRCH < 0, the concentration of recharge flux will be reused from the last stress period.
 If INCRCH < 0 is specified for the first stress period, then by default, the concentration of positive recharge flux (source) is set equal to zero and that of negative recharge flux (sink) is set equal to the aquifer concentration.